15 Inspiring UK Staycation Ideas For Your 2021 Family Holiday

 Sticking with historic attractions, The Historic Dockyard Chatham offers a fun day out for the family in Kent.
 Some other family-friendly attractions in Kent to consider are Wingham Wildlife Park (complete with a dinosaur park), Kent & East Sussex Railway and Diggerland for little ones.

 The beaches in Kent are quite varied so there’s something for everyone, from the traditional British seaside resort of Margate (complete with vintage fairground rides at Dreamland) to the little Victorian seaside gem that is Broadstairs.
 You’ll also find the iconic White Cliffs of Dover where you can take a walk along the cliff tops and view the ferries coming and going.
+They all make great day trips from London by train too.

 If you venture a little further along the coast into East Sussex, you’ll find the enormous expanse of sand at Camber Sands, one of the best beaches near London, and neighbouring Rye which is one of the prettiest small towns in England.